 The report plugin obeys kubectl conventions, and will look for objects constrained by namespace.
-The CNP Operator will generally not be installed in the same namespace as the clusters.
-E.g. the default installation namespace is postgresgl-operator-system results in
+The PG4K Operator will generally not be installed in the same namespace as the clusters.
+E.g. the default installation namespace is postgresql-operator-system results in output

 '''

-kubectl cnp report operator -n <namespace>
+kubectl cnp report operator -n

+<namespace>

 '''

-'''

 Successfully written report to "report_operator<TIMESTAMP>.zip" (format: "yaml")

-'''